 Use the show running-config command from the command line interface of R3 router, (it’s also recommended to use this command on other routers on the network)

-From the output above, we can verify that the Eigrp autonomous number (AS) of 22 configuration on router 3 is wrong.
+From the output above, we can verify that the Eigrp autonomous number (AS) of 22 configurations on router 3 is wrong.

-On other routers it is 212.
-If the AS numbers on routers in a network are mismatched, this will hinder the routers on that network from forming adjacency.
+On other routers, it is 212.
+If the AS numbers on routers in a network are mismatched, this will hinder the routers on that network from forming an adjacency.

 To resolve this problem, you re-configure router R3 using the following command: